GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

     </table>
     </div>

+    <div style="margin-top: 20px;"></div>

 Installing singletCode Command line tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To use the singletCode command line tool, clone the repository from
 GitHub.
-Let the path to the folder you are running this command be
+Let the Path to the folder you are running this command be
 **Path**

 .. code:: ipython3

     !git clone https://github.com/GoyalLab/singletCodeTools
-    Path = "/home/keerthana/Goyal_Lab/websiteToolData/singletCodeTools"
+    Path = "path/to/singletCodeTools/repo"

 Now, to run the watermelon module of singletCodeTools, you need to run
 this command.
 If we are going by the folder structure of the zipped file